JLatham85/gloomhaven-universe/README.md

 <details>
 <summary><i>Expand Me/ Collapse Me - I'll let you decide</i></summary>

+All features where manually tested on google chrome, safari.
+Also, manually tested o physical iPhone, iPad, Laptop and Desktop as well as devtools.

 </details> <!--Add above here for Feature Testing-->

 #### **Accessibility Testing**